Luke Adams: Author, Educator, Activist, Counselor

 This kind of work together can involve coaching, homework assignments, fantasy and dream exploration, archetypal or spiritual work, behavior evaluation, risk and harm assessments, working on the stages of change and reduction of risk and harm, recovery work, and/or the more traditional, exploratory aspects of talk therapy.
 When appropriate, a therapist doing this work may recommend medical advice, acupuncture, yoga, massage, bodywork practitioners, or surrogates.

 Luke Adams earned his Master of Arts degree in Humanistic and Transpersonal Psychology from Saybrook University in San Francisco (offices in Anaheim), and his certificate in Alcohol and Drug Abuse Studies from the University of California at Berkeley.
-He is a California registered psychotherapeutic intern in Marriage and Family Therapy.
+He is a licensed psychotherapist in California and Illinois in Marriage and Family Therapy.
 He is a lifetime member of the Association for Transpersonal Psychology.

 A longtime progressive community activist, policy organizer, and health care advocate, Adams earned his bachelor’s degree in Political Communication from Adlai E. Stevenson College of the University of California at Santa Cruz.
 He also served as a Visiting Scholar at the Institute for Policy Studies (IPS), a progressive think-tank in Washington, DC.
 From IPS, he launched—at the height of the AIDS Crisis in America—an initiative for models of training for young Queer1 and Trans2 organizers and activists.